-Eggs are among the few foods that I would classify as "superfoods."
+Eggs are one of the few foods that should be classified as “superfoods.”

 They are loaded with nutrients, some of which are rare in the modern diet.